Tricks to Send Hidden Messages Using Invisible Text

 A hidden message trick works exactly the same way.
 The recipient sees a tiny, innocent message (like “Hey”).
 They open the chat.
 But hidden behind that “Hey” is an army of invisible characters pushing a massive, funny, or secret message completely out of sight.

-Trick 1: The WhatsApp “Read More” Prank
+Idea 1: The WhatsApp “Read More” Formatting Test

 WhatsApp has a built-in feature where if a message is incredibly long, it truncates the message and adds a blue “Read More…” button at the bottom.